-Sections F, G, H, I, J, and K deleted.
+Sections G, H, I, J, and K deleted.

-- L. The above salary increase shall be paid in accordance with eligibility criteria established in current Article 31.1.0. - M. All merit pools shall be calculated by campus. - N. Notwithstanding any existing practices, effective July 4, 2004, unit employees shall be eligible for costs associated with licenses and certifications.
+L. The above salary increase shall be paid in accordance with eligibility criteria established in current Article 31.1.0.

+- M. All merit pools shall be calculated by campus. - N. Notwithstanding any existing practices, effective July 4, 2004, unit employees shall be eligible for costs associated with licenses and certifications.
 The following provisions shall apply: - 1.
-Only unit members who are required by law or by their job description to obtain,

-- hold or maintain licenses or certifications shall be eligible for reimbursement. - 2.
+Only unit members who are required by law or by their job description to obtain, hold or maintain licenses or certifications shall be eligible for reimbursement. - 2.
 Eligible unit members may be reimbursed up to five hundred dollars per year. - 3.
-Reimbursement may be obtained for any costs associated with such licenses and certifications, including the costs of required continuing education. - O. To be eligible for any salary increase contained in this section, an employee must be on the payroll, including any authorized leave of absences, on the effective date of such salary increase and either a) on the payroll during the pay period during which the such salary increase is implemented; or b) retired, deceased, or laid off after the effective date of such salary increase.
-Employees who leave the university voluntarily or are discharged for cause after the effective date of the salary increase are not eligible for any increase or any retroactive pay; provided that, for any member of the bargaining unit who was on the payroll on or after January 1, 2018, for the salary increases effective in July 2017, the provisions contained in this paragraph shall be suspended. - P. The provisions of this article are subject to appropriations by the General Court, as provided in Article 36.1 of this Agreement. - Q. Special Campus Needs Pool
+Reimbursement may be obtained for any costs associated with such licenses and certifications, including the costs of required continuing education. - 0.
+To be eligible for any salary increase contained in this section, an employee must be on the payroll, including any authorized leave of absences, on the effective date of such salary increase and either a) on the payroll during the pay period during which the such salary increase is implemented; or b) retired, deceased, or laid off after the effective date of such salary increase.
+Employees who leave the university voluntarily or are discharged for cause after the effective date of the salary increase are not eligible for any increase or any retroactive pay. - P. The provisions of this article are subject to appropriations by the General Court, as provided in Article 36.1 of this Agreement. - Q. Special Campus Needs Pool